The Bankrate promise

 It might not make a huge difference at first, but over time, earning a higher yield on your savings can be highly rewarding.
 Suppose you have $10,000 in savings.
-At Bank of America, the interest rate on a standard savings account as of September 2022 is 0.01 percent.
-In this case, you would earn $1 over a year in interest.
+At Bank of America, for example, the interest rate on a standard savings account as of September 2023 is a mere 0.01 percent.
+In this case, in one year you’d earn only $1 in interest.

 Many of the highest APYs are offered by online banks.
+Online banks have lower overhead costs compared with traditional institutions with brick-and-mortar branches, so they can offer higher rates, which in turn helps them grow their deposits base.
 If you’re comfortable with online banking, it could be a good idea to look into online savings accounts, which often also come with low or no fees.

 3. Curb impulse buying

 We’ve all indulged ourselves in impulse purchases here and there.
-We’ve also all had regrets about a purchase we didn’t need but made anyway.
+We’ve also all had regrets about purchases we didn’t need but made anyway.

-There’s no use in trying to avoid buying anything that’s not totally necessary, but there are a few tricks to help you withhold from making some of those unnecessary purchases, and have a bit more to save each month.
+There’s no use in trying to avoid buying anything that’s not totally necessary, but there are a few simple tricks to help you withhold from making some of those unnecessary purchases (and have a bit more to save each month).

-Making a shopping list before going shopping is a great way to stick to a spending plan that aligns with your budget.
+One obvious, yet effective, tip is making a shopping list before going shopping.
+By doing so, you stick to a spending plan that aligns with your budget.
 If you stick to the list, you can prevent giving in to temptations and avoid overspending while shopping.

-Another tip for curbing your spending is to write down the item you want to buy and wait a few days or even a week before making the purchase.
-If you still want the item after that time, you can get it, but if you find that those desires were only temporary, you can save what you would have otherwise spent on that purchase.
+Another easy tip is to write down the item you want to buy and wait a few days or even a week before making the purchase.
+If you still want the item after that time, you can buy it, but if you find that your desire to buy was fleeting, you can save what you would have otherwise spent on that purchase.